You might be wondering…

 This section covers questions that often come up when working with a mobile chiropractic practice.
 If you don’t see your question answered here, feel free to reach out.

-Absolutely.
+• Absolutely.
 Some people find they only need one visit.
 There’s no pressure to commit to anything.
-I’m here to help you feel better, whether that’s one session or ongoing care.
+I’m here to help you feel better, whether that’s one session, a personalized care plan, or random maintenance care.

 If interested please look-up current evidence for spinal X-ray use in the chiropractic profession.